Causal evidence for social group sizes from Wikipedia editing data: Introduction

-Wikipedia has a wealth of pages bearing content on a large number of topics, which means that it samples contributions from a wide variety of individuals with different motivations.
-We can assume that this diversity of topics says something about the high level of entropy of the writing pool, which in turn allows us to study the universal aspects of group phenomena, i.e. those that depend little on context or identity.
-By selecting topic pages and their editing histories at random we are able to examine basic statistical characteristics across the large reservoir of intentional behaviours exhibited by online users.
+Wikipedia has a wealth of pages spanning a large number of subjects.
+These can be viewed as evidence of a wide variety of intent amongst users.
+Averaging results over large numbers of topics would therefore be expected to erase any biases associated with specific subject material, leaving only properties that characterize common aspects of human participants.
+Such characteristics would likely be innate to humans, since the collection of contributors is broad and internationally diverse thanks to the Internet.
+In other words, Wikipedia samples contributions from a wide variety of individuals with different motivations leading to a high level of entropy in the writing pool.
+This grants us the study the universal aspects of group phenomena with statistical credibility.

-The data show an emergent coherence in the sizes of transient groups formed to edit the content of Wikipedia pages, averaging at around $N=8$ and peaking in frequency at around $N=4$, with a long tail.
-We obtain a simple formula for the probability distribution of transient group sizes observed during editing and propose an explanation based on the Promise theory of trust \cite{burgesstrust}.
+The study we report here is thus part of a broader study on the topic of trust.
+It reveals an emergent coherence in the sizes of transient groups, which coalesce to edit the content of the Wikipedia pages.
+The results demonstrate good agreement with earlier predictions about social groups.
+Groups on Wikipedia come together episodically and average at around $N=8$ persons during an episode.
+The probability for a new user to join a group peaks at around $N=4$ and the distribution has a long exponential tail.
+Working from Promise Theory\cite{promisebook}, we have obtained a simple formula for this probability distribution of transient group sizes \cite{burgesstrust}.